An introduction to axions and their detection: Introduction to axion theory and phenomenology

 \subsection{Axion-like particles}

 The phenomenology of axions is to a large extent common to other light bosons also arising from spontaneously broken symmetries at a high energy scale $f_a$.
 These axion-like particles (ALPs)~\cite{Ringwald:2012hr} are not in general linked to the PQ mechanism and, therefore, their mass $m_a$ and couplings $\gagamma$, $g_{ae}$, ... do not in general follow the relation with $f_a$ shown above for the axion.
-Note that, following the notation used in~\cite{Irastorza:2018dyq}, we stress the generality to ALPs by using a lowercase $a$ in these parameters, while we reserve the uppercase $A$ to refer specifically to a QCD axion property, as we have been doing in the previous paragraphs.
 That is, ALPs can in general lie anywhere in the plot of Figure~\ref{fig:large_panorama}, and not just in the yellow band.
-For example, it is known that string theory generically predicts the existence of a large number of ALPs (in additional to the axion itself)~\cite{Arvanitaki:2009fg,Cicoli:2012sz,Ringwald:2012cu}.
+For example, it is known that string theory generically predicts the existence of a large number of ALPs (in addition to the axion itself)~\cite{Arvanitaki:2009fg,Cicoli:2012sz,Ringwald:2012cu}.

 Therefore it is important to consider that most axion experiments will also be sensitive to ALPs.
 In fact, to distinguish experimentally between a QCD axion or another type of ALP, one has to rely on the above mentioned relations between couplings and mass, and most likely more than one experimental result will be needed to confirm a positive detection as a QCD axion.
 Finally, a more generic category of particles called WISPs (weakly interacting sub-eV particles) also share some of the ALP phenomenology.
 These WISPs include, apart from ALPs, other light particles like hidden photons, minicharged particles or scalar particles invoked to explain dark energy like chameleons or galileons.